PrnceTheKiiD/Customer-Risk-Claims-Analysis-for-an-Insurance-Company/README.md

 - Power BI (Dashboard)
 - Power Point (Presentation)

-The insurance dataset was uploaded onto Databricks and was processed using SQL in a notebook The dataset was used to create a table in a database using SQL

 Data Exploration Questions
 The Following questions were answered in the data exploration notebook:
 - Total number of customers
 - Total number of policies
 - Total number of claims